-Megan arrived at Highgreen at the end of September and will be in residence until June 2019.
+Megan arrived at Highgreen at the end of September and was in residence until June 2019.